Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Semi-Inclusive Deep Inelastic Scattering process

 Structure functions in \eq{SIDIS-leading} are described in terms of convolutions of TMDs PDFs, $f$ and TMD FFs, $D$, in the region where the TMD factorization is valid, and the generic structure of the convolution in our approximation reads~\cite{Mulders:1995dh,Bacchetta:2006tn}

-the first two lines, \eq{def-convolution-integral}, describe the convolution in photon-hadron frame, while the last two lines, \eq{def-convolution-integral-hadron-frame}, define the convolution in hadron-hadron frame.
-Here $\omega$ is a weight function, which in general depends on the transverse momenta of incoming and outgoing quarks in the Trento frame, ${\bm k_\perp}$, ${\bm p_\perp}$, or hadron frame ${\bm k_T}$, ${\bm p_T'}$, and $\bfhp = \bfPhperp/\Phperp=-\qT/q_T$, and the sum runs over all quark and anti-quark flavors $a=u,\bar u, d, \bar d$, etc. Here, the hard function\footnote{Notice that generally, the hard function may be off-diagonal, $H_{aa'}$, in particular at N3LL.
-We will consider the lowest order in which it is diagonal and trivial $H_{aa}(Q^2,Q^2)=e_a^2$.} for the SIDIS process is denoted by $H_{aa}$.
-Each TMD obeys TMD evolutions equations and depends on two scales (not shown in equations above) corresponding to the regulator for the ultra violet divergence, $\mu$, and the regulator for the rapidity divergence, $\zeta$, see Ref.~\cite{Collins:2011zzd,Boussarie:2023izj}.
+The first two lines, \eq{def-convolution-integral}, describe the convolution in the photon–hadron frame, while the last two lines, \eq{def-convolution-integral-hadron-frame}, define the convolution in the hadron–hadron frame.
+Here, $\omega$ is a weight function, which in general depends on the transverse momenta of the incoming and outgoing quarks in the Trento frame, ${\bm k_\perp}$, ${\bm p_\perp}$, or in the hadron frame, ${\bm k_T}$, ${\bm p_T'}$, and $\bfhp = \bfPhperp/\Phperp=-\qT/q_T$.
+The sum runs over all quark and antiquark flavors $a=u,\bar u,d,\bar d$, etc. The hard function\footnote{Notice that generally, the hard function may be off-diagonal, $H_{aa'}$, in particular at N3LL.
+We will consider the lowest order in which it is diagonal and trivial, $H_{aa}(Q^2,Q^2)=e_a^2$.} for the SIDIS process is denoted by $H_{aa}$.
+Each TMD obeys TMD evolution equations and depends on two scales (not shown in the equations above), corresponding to the regulator for the ultraviolet divergence, $\mu$, and the regulator for the rapidity divergence, $\zeta$; see Ref.~\cite{Collins:2011zzd,Boussarie:2023izj}.
 In the following, the flavor index $a$ and the scale dependence of TMDs will be omitted in our formulas.

 Notice that according to Refs.~\cite{Boer:2003cm,Meissner:2010cc,Collins:2011zzd,Metz:2016swz,Boussarie:2023izj} the density interpretation of TMD FFs requires that they depend on ${\bm p_\perp^2}$ in photon-hadron frame or on $(-\zh {\bm p_T'})^2$ in hadron-hadron frame, it is also evident in our \eqs{def-convolution-integral}{def-convolution-integral-hadron-frame}.
 In the following Section we will indicate this dependence explicitly.